Department of Psychology Programs

 Psychology is the study of the mind, the brain, and behavior, which covers a wide range of topics, such as understanding different forms of mental illness, how we learn and think, how

 we interact with others, and how our nervous system works.
-Psychology is a research-based field and we emphasize the scientific method in our classes, and the field also covers how psychological knowledge can beapplied - such as treating disorders, providing counseling, enhancing employee health, assessing cognitive skills, and improving educational techniques.
+Psychology is a research-based field and we emphasize the scientific method in our classes, and the field also covers how psychological knowledge can be applied - such as treating disorders, providing counseling, enhancing employee health, assessing cognitive skills, and improving educational techniques.

-The B.S. in Psychology is specifically geared towards students with interests in 1) pursuing research in psychology and behavioral neuroscience, in 2) assessment and testing methods, and in 3) the applications of psychology to the workplace and public policy.
+The B.S. in Psychology is specifically geared toward students with interests in 1) pursuing research in psychology and behavioral neuroscience, in 2) assessment and testing methods, and in 3) the applications of psychology to the workplace and public policy.
 The program has a focus on upper-level seminars, with choices that can be tailored to the student’s specific interests, and includes courses taken outside of the major to complement the psychology coursework.
 The capstone of the program is a semester-long research field practicum in the senior year, in which students gain hands-on experience in a research setting.

 Students in the BS program can choose courses to follow specific tracks of study: